vedph/cadmus_api/Readme.md

 Remember to update the plugins directories with the batches included in this solution before executing.
 Note that for `CadmusTool` this directory should not include `Cadmus.Parts`, as this is already loaded by that project in order to seed the parts.
 Should you miss any plugin, a common issue is that you will see only those item's parts which are included in the plugins found.

+## History

+2018-06-14: replaced MSSQL with MongoDB store in authentication.

+## MongoDB

+**Dump/restore** uses BSON.
+JSON is a subset of BSON and is used for import/export with 3rd parties.

+- dump a database:

+	.\mongodump.exe --db cadmuslex --out c:\users\dfusi\desktop\cadmuslex-dump

+- dump a database to a single, compressed archive:

+	.\mongodump.exe --db cadmuslex --archive=c:\users\dfusi\desktop\cadmuslex.tar.gz --gzip

+- restore a database from a single, compressed archive:

+	.\mongorestore.exe --archive=c:\users\dfusi\desktop\cadmuslex.tar.gz --gzip

 ## Docker

+Quick steps for __building an image__:

+1.ensure to __update your MyGet.org repository__.
+Use `MyNugetSweep` to sweep old packages and upload:

+	dotnet .\MyNugetSweep.dll sweep C:\Projects\_NuGet -c 3
+	dotnet .\MyNugetSweep.dll push C:\Projects\_NuGet https://www.myget.org/F/fusi/api/v2/package MYNUGETKEY

+2.switch to `Release` and __build__.
+3.__push the image__ to the private registry:

+	docker login --username naftis --password XXX
+	docker push naftis/fusi:cadmusapi

+In the consumer __Linux machine__:

+- login: `sudo docker login --username naftis`: then insert your Linux username (sudo) password, and the Docker password;
+- copy the `docker-compose.prod.yml` file in the Linux machine;
+- open a terminal in the same folder of the Docker compose file just copied, and execute `sudo docker-composer up`.

+To connect to databases from the Linux Docker host, using e.g. Compass (<https://www.mongodb.com/download-center?jmp=nav#compass>):

+- server: 127.0.0.1
+- port: 27017
+- no authentication

 Note: you should *remove the 2.0 version number* from the generated Dockerfile dotnet images, or you will have issues because of mismatched dotnet versions: <https://github.com/aspnet/IISIntegration/issues/476> (you can check your development machine version of dotnet with `dotnet --version`).
 The issue I encountered was this error when doing a docker-compose up on the Linux target: `Error: An assembly specified in the application dependencies manifest (CadmusApi.deps.json) was not found: package: 'Microsoft.AspNetCore.Antiforgery', version: '2.0.3' path: 'lib/netstandard2.0/Microsoft.AspNetCore.Antiforgery.dll' This assembly was expected to be in the local runtime store as the application was published using the following target manifest files: aspnetcore-store-2.0.8.xml`.